E-mails you don’t want to get from your house-sitter:

 This rant may sound a bit querulous.
 But it’s my place.
 I have things the way I want them.

 No, the caretakers weren’t paid – but neither did they have to worry about rent or utilities for a month or more.
+(In Seattle, that could have cost them some serious bucks.)
 I live within walking distance of shopping, two movie theaters and a transit center.
 There was Internet access.
 I let one of them use my library card.

 Yes, I told them to make themselves comfortable.
 The result, though, was that I was uncomfortable when I got home from my trips.

 During that Alaska visit, incidentally, I house-sat for two different people – and I neither moved furniture nor left dirty linens lying around.
-(I did, however, pick up tree branches that came down in a windstorm, deadhead flowers, brush matted hair from around the cat’s backside and wrangle a couple of escaped stick-bugs back into the terrarium.)
+(However, I did pick up tree branches that came down in a windstorm, deadhead flowers, brush matted hair from around the cat’s backside and wrangle a couple of escaped stick-bugs back into the terrarium.)

 Ditto for the place I’ll be watching for a few days in January: When the owners return, things will be as they left them.